Convert MD to PDF

 - **Automatic Backup**: Files sync every 5 minutes

-- **Encryption**: AES-256 encryption for security
+- **Encryption**: AES-256 for security

-Output PDF file (user-guide.pdf) - professional manual:
+Output PDF file (user-guide.pdf):

-PDF Document with:
+Professional PDF document with:

-- Styled headers (H1: 18pt bold, H2: 16pt, H3: 14pt)
+- Styled section headers (H2: 16pt, H3: 14pt)

-- Bullet lists with proper indentation
+- Numbered list with proper indentation

-- Bold and italic text preserved
+- Bold text preserved for feature names

-- Consistent page layout
+- Consistent page layout and margins

 - Footer with page numbers